-If you decided to go for a monitor, I think there are a few things you should look at:
+If you decide to go for a monitor, there are a few things that you should look at:

-- Correct video Input: make sure the monitor supports AV input, that works with your video receiver.
+- Correct video Input: make sure the monitor supports AV input that is compatible with your video receiver

 - Input Voltage: make sure the monitor can be powered by 2S or 3S LiPo, or any other power source of your choice